 How to I remedy title defects to land in Minnesota?

 Landowners have several remedies to address title defects.
-You may be able to get a quit claim deed from a prior owner or other person to resolve the issue.
+You may be able to get a quit claim deed from a prior owner or other person to resolve the title issue.
 You may be able to negotiate an agreement with a person holding a stray interest in your land.

 You may also need to consider a court action such as a: